wistia/wistia-open-docs/_posts/pardot.md

 {% post_image hashed_id: 'ebbf9841c910fea77bb16b74ea03430d95213ef1', class: 'center' %}

 Check the "Show Video Play Heatmaps" box, and then fill in your API Password and Public Token from Wistia.
 [Here's a guide on how to find those]({{ '/account-setup#api_access' | post_url }}).
-Then click *Create Connector*, and do <a href="//fast.wistia.net/embed/iframe/0ojtk98of1?popover=true" class="wistia-popover[height=480,playerColor=78a8eb,width=640]">the "My Wistia and Pardot accounts are connected at last!" dance</a>.
+Then save the connector, and do <a href="//fast.wistia.net/embed/iframe/0ojtk98of1?popover=true" class="wistia-popover[height=480,playerColor=78a8eb,width=640]">the "My Wistia and Pardot accounts are connected at last!" dance</a>.
 Read on for details about what you can do with your newfound powers.

 ## Collect contact information with Turnstile